keu/docs/software/cli-install-windows-10.md

 ---
 sidebar_label: 'Windows 10'
-title: 'Astronomer CLI Installation for Windows 10'
+title: 'Astro CLI Installation for Windows 10'
 id: cli-install-windows-10
 description: Install the Windows-based CLI or the Unix-based CLI a Windows Subsystem for Linux (WSL).
 ---

-To install the Astronomer CLI on Windows, you have the following options:
+To install the Astro CLI on Windows, you have the following options:

 - Install the Unix-based CLI on Windows Subsystem for Linux (WSL).
 - Install the Windows-based CLI.

 > **Note:** Both options require Windows 10 or later.

-## Astronomer CLI on Windows Subsystem for Linux
+## Astro CLI on Windows Subsystem for Linux

-Before you start the setup and configuration process for the Astronomer CLI on the WSL, make sure:
+Before you start the setup and configuration process for the Astro CLI on the WSL, make sure:
  - You're running the bash terminal
  - You have [WSL enabled](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
  - You're running Windows 10 version 2004 or later (Build 19041 or later) or Windows 11